ammar-n-abbas/human_model_gazebo_ros_control/README.md

   <img src="https://github.com/user-attachments/assets/aa531964-0038-4228-a950-e03b27624a87" alt="human random control">
 </p>

+The human model URDF is taken from this repository: https://github.com/robotology/human-gazebo.

 ## Features

 - **Human Model Simulation**: A detailed URDF-based human model with ROS controllers for position and movement.